 An Interview with Nick Walker Sensei

-Monika Broecker, M.S., Workshop Leader, Author, Somatic Psychotherapist, Management Consultant, and Founder of the Center for Personal Growth, conducted this interview with Nick Walker Sensei in February 2011, shortly after the Aikido Shusekai dojo moved to its current location.
-The accompanying photos are by Elizabeth Pastorfield-Li of Eplight Photography.
+Monika Broecker, Workshop Leader, Author, Somatic Psychotherapist, Management Consultant, and Founder of the Center for Personal Growth, conducted this interview with Nick Walker Sensei in February 2011, shortly after the Aikido Shusekai dojo moved to its current location.
+The accompanying photos are by Elizabeth Pastorfield-Li.

 NW: Aikido has enormous potential as a transformative practice of mindfulness, open-hearted presence, and compassionate power.
 I’m always working to create a training environment where that potential can be fully explored and realized.
 A cooperative learning environment that’s supportive, inclusive, and accepting.